Adana Kebab Recipe

-- Take all the ingredients into a deep bowl and mix without crushing,
+- Take all the ingredients into a deep bowl and mix without pressing a lot,

 - Divide the mixture into four equal parts,

-- Set each piece into a metal skewer and place onto a grill or cast iron pan and cook until golden, the turn and cook the other side,
+- Set each piece into a metal skewer and place onto hot grill or cast iron pan and cook until brownish, then turn and cook the other side,

 - Serve with lavas breads.